skip to main content

 A site selection process for the new Library also concluded, with Council resolving in 2019 to establish new library facilities in the city block bound by Station Street, Dalton Street and Hastings Street.

-The area where Napier’s former Civic building and library sits was a key focus for Council administrative services and governance.
+The area where Napier’s former Civic building and library sat was a key focus for Council administrative services and governance.
 As such, a Steering Group was established in 2020 to oversee the vision, options exploration, and design for the future.
 The first phase in the delivery of this project was the creation of a Civic Precinct Framework.
-This sets out the vision and principles to guide the development of the masterplan for the site and surrounding area.
+This set out the vision and principles to guide the development of the masterplan for the site and surrounding area.
 The principles ensure that decisions made over time are consistent and values-based and take full advantage of this once in a generation opportunity to create a space that serves the needs of our community and is an engaging destination.

 With the library building deemed earthquake prone, a plan for its future was needed.
 Work on a Library Strategy was undertaken, which involved much community consultation and was adopted by Council in December 2018.
 The Strategy had some key focus areas: